Updated as of January 2020.

 Legislative budget proposals in 2019 pledged $1.9 billion through the SCIF, over 10 years, to local school construction.
 Gov. Cooper sought to repeal the SCIF, objecting that it would take money from other spending.
 Instead, he proposed diverting $100 million or more each year to recurring expenses and borrowing $3.9 billion for schools and other capital projects.

 If the debate were simply about the best way to finance construction, we could compare the opportunity cost of borrowing a dollar at low interest rates against paying cash.
 Instead, under Gov. Cooper’s proposal, the comparison is between spending a dollar every year on recurring government expenses plus repaying the dollar borrowed for construction, against the dollar in cash paid on construction.
 Over 10 years, that equates to roughly $11 in cost under Gov. Cooper’s plan versus $1 in cost under the legislative plan.
 The legislative plan leaves $10 unobligated over the next 10 years, cash that would be available to fund other capital needs, for operations, or to be returned to taxpayers.

 - State government has $25.6 billion in facilities with a backlog of roughly $4 billion in repairs because of past neglect.
 A general rule of thumb suggests setting aside 2.5 percent of a property’s value for maintenance and renovation, which would total $640 million per year.

 - Consolidate state-owned facilities.
-Sell what is not needed, and improve what is left, and consider ways to better use space in prime locations for retail.
+Sell what is not needed, improve what is left, and consider ways to better use space in prime locations for retail.